BioData-Club/obo-tutorial/docs/using-and-reusing.md

 We've just seen how to find OBO ontologies and terms, and how to assess their quality.
 Now let's put that into practise.

-Starting with data like our [data-before.csv](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/data-before.csv) spreadsheet, my first step is usually to create a list of all the "local" terms I want to "map" to reference ontology terms.
-I put this list in a spreadsheet.
+Starting with data like our [data-before.csv](https://github.com/OHSU-Library/obo-tutorial/blob/master/examples/data-before.csv) spreadsheet, the first step is usually to create a list of all the "local" terms you want to "map" to reference ontology terms.
+You can put this list in a spreadsheet.
 Then I use Ontobee and OntoMaton to find one ontology term for each local term.
 Usually I can find one, with a little work, but sometimes I can't.
 My third step is to decide how to get each term into my application ontology.
 There are four main techniques that I use, each described in the next section:

 1. if there's just a few terms from the reference ontology, I'll MIREOT them using OntoFox
 2. if I want to use many terms from a small reference ontology, I'll import the whole thing using Protégé